Combat the Bounce

 This can hurt you no matter how well your on-page keyword optimization has been done, and no matter how many relevant pages on other sites are linking to your page.
 Bouncing is a negative ranking factor.

 How Do You Prevent Bounces?

 This is where you need the skills of a copywriter.
 You need to make your page uniquely informative — or fun — or surprising — or outrageous — or provocative.
 And unique.
 SEO techniques can’t help you with this.
 Nothing done with search engines in mind can help you with this.
 You need to craft each web page with your visitors in mind.
 What do they need?
 What are they looking for?
 What will they like?

 And you need to ask them to do something.
 “Click for more.”
 “Sign up for our newsletter.”
 “Tell us what you think.”
 “What are your questions about this?”
 “Buy now.”
 These are calls to action, and their efficacy is undisputed.
 Why do you suppose when you order a fast food burger they always ask you “Want fries with that?”
 It’s because they sell lots more fries that way.
 It can work for you, too.

 Find this post useful?
-Then please click on the Like button above.
+Then please click on what Share buttons on the left.
 Or Tweet it with the button above.
-Or +1 it with the button below.
 (See how I’m using calls to action here?)

 Give us your feedback in the comments below.

 Need help with your own website’s rankings?
 Rank Magic can help.